Harmonic analysis for pulsar timing arrays: Realization Study

-Figure~\ref{fig:SDseeds} provides a comparison of the multipole evidence from the realization analyses in this Appendix against the single realization in Section~\ref{sec:results}.
+Fig.~\ref{fig:SDseeds} provides a comparison of the multipole evidence from the realization analyses in this appendix against the single realization in Sec.~\ref{sec:results}.
 We calculate the multipole evidence using the Savage-Dickey Bayes factor as discussed in Appendix~\ref{app:savage-dickey}.
-We see in Figure~\ref{fig:SDseeds} that the single realization in Section~\ref{sec:results} has either the same evidence or conservatively-low evidence, relative to range of potential evidence from the realization analyses.
+We see in Fig.~\ref{fig:SDseeds} that the single realization in Sec.~\ref{sec:results} has either the same evidence or conservatively low evidence, relative to range of potential evidence from the realization analyses.

-In Figure~\ref{fig:CIseeds}, we plot the mean and 68\% CI of parameters $\log_{10} A_{\text{gw}}$, $c_2$, $c_3$, and $c_4$ for each individual realization.
-We see that the average of the means tends towards the injected value with increasing $T_{\rm obs}$ and $N_p$.
+In Fig.~\ref{fig:CIseeds}, we plot the mean and 68\% CI of parameters $\log_{10} A_{\text{gw}}$, $c_2$, $c_3$, and $c_4$ for each individual realization.
+We see that the average of the means tends toward the injected value with increasing $T_{\rm obs}$ and $N_p$.
 We can also see the mean-value fluctuation scale decreases with increasing $T_{\rm obs}$ and $N_p$, and we observe that the scale of the mean fluctuation $1\sigma$ error bars (shown as black dashed lines) is the same scale as the 68\% CI (shown as error bars around each plotted point).
-In other words, the scale associated with the spread of a detected parameter's posterior 68\% CI, which is realization-independent, is the same scale as the fluctuation of the parameter's posterior mean, which is realization-dependent.
-Our result is consistent with an ergotic process for SGWB signal fluctuations and explains an additional observation we make with the quadrupole posterior distributions from the seed analyses: with all three data sets, the 68\% CI for the quadrupole posterior distribution contains the injected value of the quadrupole approximately 68\% of the time.
+In other words, the scale associated with the spread of a detected parameter's posterior 68\% CI, which is realization independent, is the same scale as the fluctuation of the parameter's posterior mean, which is realization dependent.
+Our result is consistent with an ergodic process for SGWB signal fluctuations and explains an additional observation we make with the quadrupole posterior distributions from the realization analyses: with all three datasets, the 68\% CI for the quadrupole posterior distribution contains the injected value of the quadrupole approximately 68\% of the time.